forenablers/forenablers.github.io/src/pages/hackathon-availability/index.md

 We know what we want to solve, we identified the target audience and highlighted the edge cases.
 Having analyzed all the data we tried to imagine the user interface.
 We had to take into account a few more very important things that affected technical solution:

 * There is a very busy street that is always occupied at 100%, but it is very dynamic and cars constanly come and leave.
 Parking time is 5-15 minutes.
-Hence  the parking is relatively easy and available.
+Hence, the parking is relatively easy and available.
 This brings us to important metric **parking duration** and **waiting time**

 * Opposite situation.
 At the given moment the street is half busy.
 However, parking duration is long, e.g. whole working day.
-Hence if you came there at 08:50 AM and there were 10 parking spots available, at 09:00AM all of them will be taken and they will be free starting from 05:00PM.
-The parking is very difficult there amd depends on **time of the day**
+Hence, if you came there at 08:50 AM and there were 10 parking spots available, at 09:00AM all of them will be taken and they will be free starting from 05:00PM.
+The parking is very difficult there and depends on **time of the day**

 * Consider scenario when there are a few parking spots available and you do not know if you should take the first one or drive further hoping that there is better spot closer to your target.
 It will be very frustrating if remaining parking spots are at the end of the street, whereas you skipped the one at the beginning of the street, right?
 It would be great if our tool is able to figure out this and **recommend you the best parking spot**.